KentuckyFriedTofu/KentuckyFriedTofu.github.io/index.md

 {: refdef}
 <p style="text-align: center; font-style:italic">Photo by Alberto Vargas</p>

 My research interests include mobile web usability, digital privacy, podcasting, and more.
 I've written a number of [publications and presentations](cv.html), including the books, [*Usability and the Mobile Web*](http://www.worldcat.org/oclc/937668047) and [*Podcasting: A Practical Guide for Librarians*](http://www.worldcat.org/oclc/1259038141).
-I am currently writing a workbook on developing librarian teaching portfolios, to be published by the Association of College & Research Libraries.

 I serve as the Library's Department Chair and oversee the City Tech library's faculty, staff, and operations.

-I am a first-generation Filipino-American, originally from Whitesburg, Kentucky, and currently reside in Brooklyn, New York.
+I am a first-generation Filipino-American, originally from Whitesburg, Kentucky, and currently reside in Queens, New York.
 I earned my Master's of Library Science and Master's of Information Science from Indiana University, Bloomington.

 While not in the library, I enjoy spending time listening to [heavy metal vinyl](https://www.discogs.com/user/jtidal/collection), cooking vegan meals, and cycling.